jython/book/chapter11.rst

 search on every package and directory of your open projects.

 Now that you have many files, note that you don't need to necessarily have the file you want to run opened and active on the editor.
-Every script you run (using the procedure in which you need to be editing the program and then press ``Ctrl + F11``) the IDE will remember that such script is something you are interested in running and will add it to the "Run History".
+For every script you run (using the procedure in which you need to be editing the program and then press ``Ctrl + F11``) the IDE will remember that such script is something you are interested in running and will add it to the "Run History".
 You can access the